.::: Learn more

 It can be hard to talk to your teen about alcohol and other drugs, but don't avoid it.
 Even if your child is in his/her late teens, it's never too late to start the discussion.
 If you think your teen is having a problem with alcohol or other drugs, find a time that's right for everyone and talk about it as a family.
 Express your concerns and let your teen know that you care about their health and well-being.

 .::: Listen to your teen

 You and your teen may have different views on alcohol and other drugs.
-Try listening to your teen's beliefs and give him/her an opportunity to tell you how he/she is feeling.
+Try listening to your teen's beliefs and give them an opportunity to tell you how they are feeling.

 .::: Remember that you are not alone